Focused79/project4_bad_mother_clusters/README.md

 ## Visualizations: Bar Chart, Data Results Output, Neural Network

-* The **Bar Chart** shows **Costs** with a hover over tooltip details.
-The color gradients represent costs percentage and a chronological timeline of years.
+* Bar Chart displaying **Replacement Costs** with hover over tooltip details.
+The color gradients represent years and cost percentage.
 The higher the percentage the darker the color; the years are placed in a chronological order colored from light to dark.

 * The **Data Trial Results** displays how a dataset can be fed into a model to correctly predict faulty sensor issues of wind turbines with 75% accuracy.